bbepis/XUnity.AutoTranslator/README.md

 Do note, that if you want to use this method you must first call the method `EnableSyncOverAsyncAssetLoads()` to enable the hooks required for this to work.

 ### About Recursion
-As you may have noticed, all of the context classes shown in the previous sections had a method called `DisableRecursion`.
+As you may have noticed, all of the context classes shown in the previous sections had a method called `DisableRecursion` and that there is a method called `DisableRecursionPermanently` directly on the `ResourceRedirection` class.

-The purpose of this method is, as it name states, to disable recursion.
+The purpose of these method is, as it name states, to disable recursion.
 That only leaves the question, when does recursion occur?

 Recursion will happen anytime you try to load an asset/resource/asset bundle from within your callback using the `AssetBundle` or `Resources` API.
 Essentially, what it means is that all callbacks (except the one loading the resource) will get a chance to modify the resource that is being loaded by your callback.